 The sheep farmers chose mainly the village collectors (55.33 %), local market (40.67 %) relatives and friends (3.33 %) and other channels (10.67 %) as their main marketing channels due to their own presumed advantages and ease of marketing.
 The zonal variations were significant of local market in the STZ sheep farmers over the other channels, whereas the farmers of CDZ and SDZ chose village collector as comfortable channels of marketing of sheep.

-The need based marketing channel was observed as 95.33 per cent of the sheep farmers did not have any predetermined marketing plans and the differences across the zones with respect to adoption of marketing plans was non-significant.
+The need-based marketing channel was observed as 95.33 per cent of the sheep farmers did not have any predetermined marketing plans and the differences across the zones with respect to adoption of marketing plans was non-significant.

 Unorganized and unscientific marketing patterns along with fragile and fluctuating prices for the sheep, dominated by middleman was the marketing scenario for sheep observed in the present study, which was mainly due to the fact that Indian sheep farmers were not business oriented i.e., sheep farming was rather a livelihood activity than a business enterprise as such.
 Ramesh et al., (2017) reiterated this behavior of sheep farmers and termed this kind of approach as the reason behind the perception of farmers that marketing of sheep was stressful event.